 4. Determine a consistent method to evaluate each auditable unit and define the level of risk required to achieve a particular risk rank per risk variable.

 7. Calculate the overall risk rank.
-Multiple the risk variable weight times the risk number you assigned.
-Then add each of the number together to calculate the overall risk.
+Multiply the risk variable weight times the risk number you assigned.
+Then add each of the numbers together to calculate the overall risk.

 8. Sort the areas by overall risk rank in descending order and you will have completed your risk assessment.

 9. Determine the frequency based on the total risk calculation.

 The risk assessment should not be considered a static document.
 Circumstances can arise at any time that may elevate one area to be audited over another.